Zaloog/FOW/Articles/Article_8_A_Single_Ton_of_Fun.md

 Since Zeus Engine is pretty reliant on searching the deck, [Witch Of The Fallen Kingdom] shuts our deck pretty much down.
 Therefore we have to make sure we have enough removal options, or already use the mulligan to dig for a potential one.

+Also going for the Arena Expansion as our forst search with Zeus is not always recommended, since cards that lets us banish entities like [Tsuiya], or more specific for additions [Attendant of Asmodeus] might be an immidiate answer to the addition and slows down our game pace quite a bit.
+Therefore its often better to search for cards like [Hera, the Ninth Olympian] to discard potential answers from our opponent already.

 ## Ending Words
 Zeus really is an awesome deck which is pretty versatile and also a lot of fun.
 Also with the new banlist announced now, the only thing he lost compared to other decks is a Laurite.